johnlindquist/worktree-cli/README.md

 wt setup feature/quick-start -i pnpm
 ```

-### Create a new worktree from Pull Request Number
+### Create a new worktree from Pull Request / Merge Request

 ```bash
 wt pr <prNumber> [options]
 ```
-Uses the GitHub CLI (`gh`) to check out the branch associated with the given Pull Request number, sets it up locally to track the correct remote branch (handling forks automatically), and then creates a worktree for it.
+Uses the GitHub CLI (`gh`) or GitLab CLI (`glab`) to check out the branch associated with the given Pull Request or Merge Request number, sets it up locally to track the correct remote branch (handling forks automatically), and then creates a worktree for it.

-**Benefit:** Commits made in this worktree can be pushed directly using `git push` to update the Pull Request.
+**Benefit:** Commits made in this worktree can be pushed directly using `git push` to update the PR/MR.

-**Requires GitHub CLI (`gh`) to be installed and authenticated.**
+**Requires GitHub CLI (`gh`) or GitLab CLI (`glab`) to be installed and authenticated.**

+The tool automatically detects whether you're working with a GitHub or GitLab repository based on the remote URL.

 Options:
 - `-p, --path <path>`: Specify a custom path for the worktree (defaults to `<repoName>-<branchName>`)